oscarguindzberg/coproc/README.md

 ## Proccore Wallet Service

-Copay depends on [Proccore Wallet Service](https://github.com/procommerce-io/proccore-wallet-service) (PWS) for blockchain information, networking and Copayer synchronization.
+Coproc depends on [Proccore Wallet Service](https://github.com/procommerce-io/proccore-wallet-service) (PWS) for blockchain information, networking and Copayer synchronization.
 A PWS instance can be setup and operational within minutes or you can use a public instance like `https://proccore-wallet-service.com/`.
 Switching between PWS instances is very simple and can be done with a click from within coproc.
 PWS also allows Coproc to interoperate with other wallets like [Proccore Wallet CLI] (https://github.com/procommerce-io/proccore-wallet).

 ## Hardware Wallet Support